Skip to main content

 • stopping smoking (if you smoke)

-• making sure to keep your blood pressure at a healthy level
+• keeping your blood pressure at a healthy level

 Many types of dementia are not curable.
 But there is treatment and support that can help slow the progression of the condition and improve people's quality of life.

-Treatment and support can make a big difference to your day-to-day living, for example enabling you to stay independent longer and enjoy your regular activities with family and friends.
+Treatment and support can make a big difference to your day-to-day living, for example helping you to stay independent for longer and enjoy your regular activities with family and friends.

 Treatments for dementia